SimpleModBot/SimpleModBot/README.md

 A bot for Discord I originally made for moderation but grew over time into a multipurpose bot.

+Please read SECURITY.md as it doesn't appear below files like README.md does

 ## Additional Information

 If you wish to use my bots code for your own bot please do not pass it off as